pinecone-io/semantic-search-example/README.md

 ## Application structure

-There are two main components to this application: the data loader and the search engine.
+There are two main components to this application: the data loader (load.ts) and the search engine (query.ts).
 The data loader is responsible for loading the data into Pinecone.
-The search engine is responsible for querying the index and returning the results.
-These two components share two common modules: the `embedder` and the `pinecone` utility module.
+The search engine is responsible for querying the index and returning similar results.
+These two components share a common modules, the `embedder`, which transforms natural language strings into embeddings using the [`sentence-transformers/all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model.

 ## Data Preprocessing